-Signor Sassi is a London institution that has been around since 1984 and from 2007 the ownership belonged to the San Carlo Group.
+Signor Sassi is a Knightsbridge institution that has been around since 1984.
+From 2007 the ownership belonged to the San Carlo Group.
 It ruffles up the sort of Italian food that ‘Mama’ used to make, comforting, simple, classic, wholesome and above all pretty damn tasty.
-Format wise you 2 narrow dining spaces as you walk in, warmly hued with dimmed lights, white table cloths, tiled floors and walls peppered with ‘A’ to ‘Z’ listed celeb’s photos who once ate here.
-It’s a vibrant place full of well heeled folk with suited waiters buzzing around, navigating through the tapered gaps between tables doing their thing and if you’re lucky they’ll congregate and sing you a melody!
-You might get better Italian fare elsewhere but this London institution tucked away in Knightsbridge Green is worth checking out.
+Format wise, there are two narrow dining spaces as you walk in, warmly hued with dimmed lights, white table clothes, tiled floors and walls peppered with ‘A’ to ‘Z’ listed celeb’s photos who once ate here.
+It’s a vibrant place full of well heeled folk, with suited waiters buzzing around, navigating through the tapered gaps between tables, doing their thing.
+If you’re lucky, they’ll congregate and sing you a melody!
+You might get better Italian fare elsewhere, but this London institution tucked away in Knightsbridge Green is worth checking out.

 What better way is there to start a meal than bread?
 I tried the brown variety – not making me want to go back for seconds but it was decent enough.
 It’s complimentary as is the parmesan and olives.

-There is something about this parmesan that makes me keep going back for more – your mouth is greeted with a sweet umami nuttiness – it’s simply alluring and addictive.
+There is something about this parmesan that makes me keep going back for more – your mouth is filled with its savoury umami nuttiness – it was simply addictive.

-These olives are beautiful to look at and taste – I prefer the green one’s.
+These olives are beautiful to look at and to taste – I preferred the green ones.

-The menus are extensive to say the least which are split across ‘specials’ that contain more dishes than a John Lewis department store.
-There’s also their standard menu, the ‘chefs specials’ and your obligatory in season truffle selection.
+The menus are extensive to say the least, they are split across the ‘specials’ which has more dishes than a John Lewis department store.
+There’s also their standard menu, the ‘chefs specials’ and your obligatory ‘in season’ truffle menu.

 Things were kicked off with this Primitivo Di Manduria – it was very juicy, full bodied with a long finish.

 Tomato Bruschetta also complimentary and a very tasty appetiser.
-The bread was toasted which made for a perfect transporting device for those sweet chopped tomatoes, basil and olive oil.
+The biscuit-like toasted bread was the perfect vehicle to carry those sweet chopped tomatoes, which are seasoned with basil and olive oil.

 Gamberoni Gorgonzola (£12.95).
-Yes that’s right tiger prawns with gorgonzola cheese.
-The prawns cooked beautifully, translucent and juicy.
-However, no offence but I will place this one in the weird pile – the cheese sauce over-powers the prawns and paired with the sweet chilli sauce on the same plate, the flavours clash.
+Yes that’s right, tiger prawns with gorgonzola cheese.
+The prawns were cooked beautifully, translucent and juicy.
+However, the dish belongs in the weird pile for me.
+Cheese is just a plain ‘NO’ with prawns, and that Thai style sweet chilli sauce only adds to the clash.

 Spaghetti lobster (£26).
-Sweet, sweet lobster jewelled into those al dente ravelled spaghetti.
-Cooked with the shell is obviously conducive of more flavour too.
+Sweet, sweet lobster at one with the al dente spaghetti.
+Cooking with the shell, is obviously conducive of more flavour too.
 It’s a winner.
 My only gripe is that at a £26 price point there needs to be more lobster.

 Capesante al forno (£23.50).
 Fresh scallops drizzled with lemon, olive oil, parsley, garlic.
 Baked with bread crumbs.
 I didn’t get to taste this one sadly.

 Abbacchio Lagure (£17.90).
 Baked rack of lamb with red wine & mixed herbs.
 A perfect pink in the middle and tender as can be.
-It was a thing to behold visually too.
+Visually, it was a thing to behold.

-Fried courgettes (£3.35).
-Let’s not underestimate how good these are especially with the crisp yet light batter, concealing those sweet slithers of courgette.
+Fried courgettes (£3.35) came crisp with a light batter, just enough to cover those sweet slithers of courgette.
 I didn’t stop until they were all gone!

-An extra special mention needs to go to our front of house manager ‘Dino’.
-He knew the extensive menu like the back of his hand and likewise for the wines and their particular regions.
+An extra special mention needs to go to our maitre’d ‘Dino’.
+He knew the extensive menu like the back of his hand, likewise for the wines & their particular regions.
 His charm and slick service enhanced our meal no end.

 The damage: Expect to pay £65-£80 per head with wine.

-The good: Classic Italian cooking with brisk and knowlegeable service (Dino was on point).
+The good: Classic Italian cooking with old school Italian charm, Dino was on point.
 It’s particularly entertaining when all the waiters congregate and sing!
 The must haves include the lobster spaghetti (you can’t beat the classics) as are spinach and courgette sides.

 The bad: I was too full for desert and the menus is far too busy.
 Avoid the prawns with gorgonzola.